jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3-CreateAnAzureServiceInTheMobileApp.md

    ```

    > **About The Code**
    >
+   > `Xamarin.Forms.Dependency` registers this class with the dependency service
+   >
    >`string AzureAppName` and `string FunctionAppUrl` will be used to connect to your Function back end
    >